ivann14/perl-libev-websocket/README.md

-# WebSocket server powered by libev
+# Communication interface for protocol WebSocket powered by libev

-This server enables programmers to create applications based on WebSocket protocol without deeper knowledge of the WebSocket protocol.
+This communication interface enables programmers to create applications based on WebSocket protocol without deeper knowledge of the WebSocket protocol.

 # Description